apache/trafficserver/doc/developer-guide/core-architecture/url_rewrite_architecture.en.rst

       A container for a regular expression mapping.
 This contains the base mapping along with the regular expression and a format string.
-The format string is annotated with the locations of regular expression match group subsitutions so that if the regular expression matches, the results can be efficiently assembled in to the output host name.
+The format string is annotated with the locations of regular expression match group substitutions so that if the regular expression matches, the results can be efficiently assembled in to the output host name.

 .. figure:: /uml/images/url_rewrite.svg